unak/eexe/README.md

 A tool to invoke an editor for Windows.

-+ e.exe can redirect the result of other command from Command Prompt, and pass it to the editor via a temporary file.
++ e.exe can redirect the result of another command from the Command Prompt, and pass it to the editor via a temporary file.
-+ e.exe can pass the contents in the screen buffer of Command Prompt to the editor via a temporary file.
++ e.exe can pass the contents in the screen buffer of the Command Prompt to the editor via a temporary file.
-+ Of course, e.exe can open a file by the editor.
++ Of course, e.exe can open a file with the editor.

 Initial setting
 ---------------

-e.exe invokes the application associated to .txt filetype.
+e.exe invokes the application associated with the .txt filetype.
-So, you have to associate your favorite editor to .txt filetype.
+So, you have to associate your favorite editor to the .txt filetype.
-And, put e.exe to where Path environment variable indicates.
+And you have to put e.exe in a location included in your Path environment variable.

 How to use?